vivegram/TheHungryITTeam/README.md

 ## 🌟 Features

 - Load restaurants from Google Sheets (no authentication required)
-- Save orders to Google Sheets for easy reference and tracking
+- Save all orders to a single, filterable Google Sheet
+- Built-in filters for date, restaurant, and other order details
 - Beautiful visual feedback with saving indicators and success messages
 - Formatted Google Sheets with headers, timestamps, and auto-sized columns
 - Save favorite orders by restaurant